 – Former JFS Board Member

 Mr. Welch is a retired Elementary School Principal who spent 36 years as an educator in school systems across Eastern Massachusetts.
 In the wake and aftermath of the May 2020 murder of George Floyd, JFS held a virtual staff meeting dedicated solely to a conversation around racial injustice, and to allow space for staff reflection and dialogue.
 The conversation was facilitated by Mr. Welch who offered his perspective as an educator and community member.
+Recently, we sat down with Mr. Welch to discuss Massachusetts’s new genocide education bill.
+Click here to read the interview.

 – JFS Board Member